carbon-language/carbon-lang/clang/docs/PTHInternals.rst

 **Architecture independence**
-   In contrast to GCC's PCH files (and those of several other compilers), Clang's PTH files are architecture independent, requiring only a single PTH file when building an program for multiple architectures.
+   In contrast to GCC's PCH files (and those of several other compilers), Clang's PTH files are architecture independent, requiring only a single PTH file when building a program for multiple architectures.

    For example, on Mac OS X one may wish to compile a "universal binary"